PhD Program in Philosophy

 Commitment documents

-The supervision functions of doctoral students will be established by means of a documentary commitment signed by the vice-rector responsible for doctoral matters, the doctoral student, his/her tutor and his/her director or co-directors.
-The commitment must be signed as soon as possible after admission and registration and, in any case, within a maximum period of three months from the assignment of a tutor and director.
+The supervision duties for doctoral students will be established through a written agreement signed by the vice-rector responsible for doctoral studies, the doctoral student, their supervisor, and their supervisor or co-supervisors.
+The agreement must be signed as soon as possible after admission and registration and, in any case, within a maximum of three months of the appointment of a supervisor and supervisor.

-The commitment document must include the unconditional acceptance by the doctoral candidate and the director of the respective rights and duties provided for in this Programme, the necessary training commitments, as well as a conflict resolution procedure, in accordance with the provisions of the following section.
+The commitment document must include the unconditional acceptance by the doctoral candidate and the director of the respective rights and obligations provided for in this Program, the necessary training commitments, as well as a conflict resolution procedure, in accordance with the provisions of the following section.

-The commitment document, which will be in accordance with that proposed by the University, will be filed in the student's file.
+The commitment document, which will conform to the one proposed by the University, will be filed in the student's file.

 Conflict resolution procedure

-1. In the event of any non-compliance with any of the provisions included in the commitment document or the occurrence of any other disagreement related to the development of the doctoral programme with respect to each doctoral student, either party may bring this to the attention of the doctoral programme coordinator, who will act as mediator with a view to reaching a unanimous agreement that puts an end to the controversy.
+1. In the event of a potential breach of any of the provisions included in the commitment document or of any other disagreement related to the development of the doctoral program with respect to each doctoral student, either party may bring this to the attention of the doctoral program coordinator, who will act as mediator with a view to reaching a unanimous agreement that puts an end to the dispute.

-2. If mediation has not allowed the conflict to be resolved after two months have elapsed since the doctoral programme coordinator was informed, it will be forwarded to the Doctoral School or General Doctoral Committee, which must issue a resolution within three months, after hearing the parties and the doctoral programme coordinator.
+2. If mediation has not resolved the dispute within two months of being informed by the doctoral program coordinator, the matter will be forwarded to the Doctoral School or General Doctoral Commission, which must issue a resolution within three months, after hearing from the parties and the doctoral program coordinator.

 3. An appeal may be lodged against the decision of the General Doctoral Committee before the rector, under the terms provided for in Law 30/1992, of November 26, on the Legal Regime of Public Administrations and the Common Administrative Procedure.